2019 Copa Colsanitas

 The 2019 Copa Colsanitas (also known as the 2019 Claro Open Colsanitas for sponsorship reasons) was a women's tennis tournament played on outdoor clay courts.
-It was the 22nd edition of the tournament and part of the International category of the 2019 WTA Tour.
+It was the 22nd edition of the Copa Colsanitas and part of the International category of the 2019 WTA Tour.
 It took place at the Centro de Alto Rendimiento in Bogotá, Colombia, from April 8 through April 14, 2019.